-- If an enrolled preschool child is diagnosed with an infectious disease or head lice, all parents and carers will be notified in writing, via a message posted at the preschool entrance and posted on Class Dojo. - Any communications with families will maintain the privacy of the infected child. - All parents and carers will be supplied with a factsheet about the disease which lists its symptoms obtained from NSW Health. - Early Learning will be notified (phone 1300 083 698) as soon as practical. - The local public health unit will be contacted (phone 1300 066 055) if the outbreak is of a vaccine preventable disease, as soon as practical.
+- If an enrolled preschool child is diagnosed with an infectious disease or head lice, all parents and carers will be notified in writing via a note as well as a message posted on-line via Class Dojo.
+A message will also be posted at the preschool entrance. - Any communications with families will maintain the privacy of the infected child/ren. - All parents and carers will be supplied with a factsheet about the disease which lists its symptoms obtained from NSW Health. - Early Learning will be notified (phone 1300 083 698) as soon as practical within 24 hours. - The local public health unit will be contacted (phone 1300 066 055) if the outbreak is of a vaccine preventable disease, as soon as practical.
 Their directions relating to the provision of information to families and / or the exclusion of children will be followed.
-The child must obtain and produce a medical clearance from a medical doctor before they return to preschool. - If a child contracts a vaccine-preventable disease, preschool educators will tell the parents and the nominated supervisor/principal who will contact the nearest public health unit, if necessary.
+The child must obtain and produce a medical clearance from a medical doctor before they return to preschool.